Krista Brodie

-Krista Brodie CD is a Canadian Armed Forces officer serving as a brigadier general in the Canadian Army.
+Krista Brodie CD is a Canadian Armed Forces (CAF) officer serving as a brigadier general in the Canadian Army.
 She is currently serving as the Public Health Agency of Canada's (PHAC) vice president of logistics and operations leading the federal government's COVID-19 vaccination distribution program.

 Military career

 Brodie holds degrees in Military Strategic Studies, Defence Studies, National Resource Strategy and a certificate in Global Supply Chain Management.
 She has been the quartermaster of the Third Battalion, Princess Patricia’s Canadian Light Infantry, and was the first woman to command 1 Service Battalion, the largest unit in the Canadian Field Force.
 She participated in an exchange with the 75th Ranger Battalion.
 Brodie went to Washington DC, where she was on the faculty of the Strategic Leadership Department at the Eisenhower School of National Security and Resource Strategy, National Defence University.

 In 2013, then Colonel Brodie, was named to the WXN Canada’s Most Powerful Women: Top 100 list.

 In February 2020, Brodie served briefly as the Commander of Military Personnel Generation Group.